RevoU-FSSE-2/week-2-muhammad-avicena/README.md

 <h1 align="left">Fancy to see you here ! <img src="https://raw.githubusercontent.com/muhammad-avicena/profile/master/wave.gif" width="30px" height="30px" /> </h1>

 hi, I'm Muhammad Avicena.
 In today's digital age, having an online presence is essential, and a personal website serves as a platform to showcase your skills, experiences, and portfolio to the world.
-I have built this responsive modern personal website to highlight my work and provide visitors with a glimpse into my professional journey.
+I have built this responsive modern personal website to highlight my work.
 I hope you like it !

 I am committed to staying up-to-date with industry trends and using the latest tools to develop innovative solutions that surpass expectations.
 Interested to have collaboration ?
 Find me on :